maicss/website/pages/blog/change-locales.md

 # Configuring Locales
 ## The Easy Way
- - Install debconf (i.e. run apt-get update then apt-get install debconf, as root)
+ - Install debconf (i.e. run apt-get update then apt-get install debconf，as root)
  - Run dpkg-reconfigure locales as root
 ## The Hard Way
-Edit `/etc/locale.gen` as root.
-If `/etc/locale.gen` does not exist, create it.
-An example `/etc/locale.gen` is below.
+Edit `/etc/locale.gen` as root。If `/etc/locale.gen` does not exist，create it。An example `/etc/locale.gen` is below。
 Run `/usr/sbin/locale-gen` as root
 A sample `/etc/locale.gen`
 ```